peterStitt/libspatialaudio/docs/AmbisonicDecoding.md

 # Ambisonic Decoding to Loudspeakers

-If you are not interested in the theory you can read about how to use `CAmbisonicDecoder` [here](#cambisonicdecoder) and `CAmbisonicAllRAD` [here](#cambisonicallrad).
+If you are not interested in the theory you can read about how to use `AmbisonicDecoder` [here](#ambisonicdecoder) and `AmbisonicAllRAD` [here](#ambisonicallrad).

 ## Theory and Implementation Details

 An ambisonic signal cannot be played back directly.
-A decoder is required to convert the signal from the spherical harmonic representation to either loudspeaker signals (implemented in `CAmbisonicDecoder` and `CAmbisonicAllRAD`) or headphone signals (implemented in `CAmbisonicBinauralizer`).
+A decoder is required to convert the signal from the spherical harmonic representation to either loudspeaker signals (implemented in `AmbisonicDecoder` and `AmbisonicAllRAD`) or headphone signals (implemented in `AmbisonicBinauralizer`).

 An ambisonic signal of order $N$ can be decoded to a set of loudspeakers using a decoding matrix $`\textbf{D}_{N}^{\mathrm{SN3D}}`$ which has size $`M \times (N+1)^2`$ where $`M`$ is the total number of loudspeakers.
 The output loudspeaker signal $`\textbf{x}(t)`$ is given by